MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/supervisor/omni-channel-engagement-hub-supervisor.md

 As a supervisor, you see the following tabs when you open the Omni-channel Engagement Hub app in Unified Service Desk:

 - **Overview**: This tab provides an overview of information about the health and KPIs of agents in your organization.
 For more information, see [Introduction to supervisor dashboards](introduction-supervisor-dashboards.md).
 - **My dashboard**: This tab provides information about the work items that you're handling, such as your active work items, items that are available for you to pick, and closed work items.
-For more information, see [Introduction to the agent dashboard](../agent/introduction-agent-dashboard.md).
+For more information, see [Introduction to the agent interface in Omni-channel Engagement Hub](../agent/agent-usd/introduction-agent-interface-omni-channel-engagement-hub.md)..

 > [!NOTE]
 > If configuration errors occur, or if you can't view the dashboard, contact your system admin.